 My two comrades being incapacitated, I took the spoon from them and surveyed the room, which had very quickly melted into chaos.
 A chain of knights were holding Sir Taturtaut, while another chain of knights were yanking with all their might at the four turkeys stuck to his head, bellowing the entire way.
 To add to the confusion, the two pigs suddenly ran in between their legs, knocking the whole lot of them down.

 I do not take pleasure in others’ tribulations.
-But it is often told me — by Sir Taturtaut himself — that tribulations “strrrengthen” the soul, so I thought it my duty to add to his.
+But it is often told to me — by Sir Taturtaut himself — that tribulations “strrrengthen” the soul, so I thought it my duty to add to his.
 “Spoon, I wish that a pig would hit Sir Taturtaut in the face.”

 From out of nowhere, a fig struck me in the head.